fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 ![Figure 1](https://github.com/fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/blob/main/Figures_Readme/Fig_01.png)

 in the now opening command line window you will have to execute several commands. **In some cases, it will be necessary to confirm by pressing the "y" button and enter**.
-You will find the comments that you have to execute below.
+You will find the commands that you have to execute below.
 Only enter the lines of code **without** the leading # - these lines provide some information to better understand the code.

     # create and activate conda environment using the anaconda
     # prompt - be aware that we install a specific version of